TheSimpleZ/ServiceBlock/README.md

 dotnet add package ServiceBlock
 ```

-Then go to your Program.cs and call `ServiceBlock.Startup.Block.Run(args)`.
+Then go to your Program.cs and call `ServiceBlock.Startup.Block.Run(args)` from your main function.

 Create a new project called `<YOUR_PROJECT_NAME>.Interface`.
 This project will contain the public interface of your service.
 Now you can start defining resources.